 Personal Factors Affect Rates

 Your individual information will play a large part in determining your actual insurance costs.
-The average cost of moped insurance is only a general indication, and can be refined by including such information as your personal driving history, where you live, how far you drive, and even such things as your marital status and how far you drive in a year's time.
+The average cost of moped insurance is only a general indication, and can be refined by including such information as your personal driving history, where you live, how far you drive, and even such things as your marital status.
 Furthermore, your occupation and education level are used to calculate the amount of risk you pose to the insurance company.

 Average Insurance Costs